 Significant Financial Interest does not include:

-- Salary, royalties, or other remuneration paid by the university to the Investigator if the Investigator is currently employed or otherwise appointed by the Institution;
+- Salary, royalties, or other payment paid by the University to the Investigator if the Investigator is currently employed or otherwise appointed by the Institution;

 - Income from seminars, lectures, or teaching engagements sponsored by a federal, state, or local government agency, institution of higher education, or a research institute that is affiliated with an institution of higher education; or

-The university’s conflict of interest policy is set forth in the Academic Faculty and Administrative Professional Manual, section D.7.7, and is managed under the institution’s Role and Responsibility disclosure process, under the direction of the Provost.
-For PHS-funded projects, the same policy and procedures will be followed, as supplemented by this policy and the specific procedures for PHS-funded projects, to be developed by the Office of the Vice President for Research and published in the Principal Investigator’s Manual (the “Procedures”).
+The University’s conflict of interest policy is set forth in the Academic Faculty and Administrative Professional Manual, section D.7.7, and is managed under the institution’s Annual Role and Responsibility disclosure process, under the direction of the Vice President for Research.
+For PHS-funded projects, the same policy and procedures will be followed, as supplemented by this policy and the specific procedures for PHS-funded projects, to be developed by the Office of the Vice President for.

-The university will not accept or enter into agreements, contracts, gifts or purchases that give rise to a FCOI unless the conflict can be eliminated or appropriately managed to protect the interests of the university.
+The University will not accept or enter into agreements, contracts, gifts or purchases that give rise to an FCOI unless the conflict can be eliminated or appropriately managed to protect the interests of the University.

-CSU will comply with all reporting responsibilities imposed by state or federal laws or regulations with respect to Financial Interests that have been disclosed, while protecting the personal privacy of affected employees to the extent permissible under applicable law or policy.
+CSU will follow all reporting responsibilities imposed by state or federal laws or regulations with respect to Financial Interests that have been disclosed, while protecting the personal privacy of affected employees to the extent permissible under applicable law or policy.

-Pursuant to this policy and the procedures promulgated for its implementation, Investigators will report their external commitments and financial interests in a timely manner, and real and apparent Financial Conflicts of interest of research personnel will be identified and responsibly managed.
+Per this policy and the procedures developed for its implementation, Investigators will report their external commitments and financial interests in a timely manner, and real and apparent Financial Conflicts of interest of research personnel will be identified and responsibly managed.

 Duty to Disclose Significant Financial Interests

-An Investigator must make timely, accurate, and specific Disclosures of all of his or her Significant Financial Interests in accordance with the Procedures, and must assist the university in managing or eliminating such conflicts in order to fully comply with the Regulation, all other applicable laws, and university policies.
+An Investigator must make timely, accurate, and specific Disclosures of all Significant Financial Interests in accordance with the Procedure, and must assist the University in managing or eliminating such conflicts in order to fully comply with the Regulation, all other applicable laws, and university policies.
 Required disclosures include:

-- Completion of a supplementary PHS addendum within 30 days after the Investigator knows that a new real or potential SFI, as defined by the Regulation, has emerged; and
+- Completion of a supplementary PHS addendum within 30 days after the Investigator knows that a new real or potential SFI, as defined by the Regulation, has appeared; and

 - Reporting sponsored travel reimbursements prospectively or within 30 days after beginning travel (see section 4 below).